bigdevwhale/marat555.github.io/_posts/2018-09-09-vuejs-advantages.md

 #### Flexibility

 One of the greatest advantages of VueJs is flexibility.
-It allows the you to write your template in HTML file, JS file, or pure JS file using virtual nodes.
+It allows you to write your template in HTML file, JS file, or pure JS file using virtual nodes.

 #### Focus

 Vue.js is predominantly used for building user interfaces and this is achieved by a library that does not have any influence from the frameworks out there already.
-Supporting libraries like -router (for routing) and (which is a flux-inspired library for state management) are integrated with Vue.
+Supporting libraries like router (for routing) and vuex (which is a flux-inspired library for state management) are integrated with Vue.

 ## Summary

-* VueJs is modern progressive framework
+* VueJs is a modern progressive framework
 * MVVM architecture
 * Simple and flexible
 * Detailed documentation